Pietro-Farina/Sherlock/reichenbach/README.md

 **c)** Since the two classes have to sit alternated to avoid discussion, we can count the seatings between the same classes independently and then multiply them together.
 So the number of seatings between the same class is `5! = 120`.
 Now, we need to take into account that all the inspectors will either all sit on an even seat or all sit on an odd seat.
 Thus, the final number of seatings will be `(5! x 5!) x 2 = 14.400 x 2 = 28.800`

 **d)** Assuming we have the pair already formed, then we have `5!` possible orders for the pairs, we have to multiply this number with `2^5` because the memebers of the couple can switch position, so we end up with `5! x 2^5 = 120 x 32 = 3.840` seatings.
-If we need to consider also all the possible different pairs we can obtain then we have to multiply with the `5!` obtaining `460.800` possible arrangements.
+If we need to consider also all the possible different pairs we can obtain, then we have to multiply with the `5!` obtaining `460.800` possible arrangements.

 <hr/>